Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{CNN-RNN (CVPR-2016) \cite{wang2016cnnRNN}}

-Regular multi-label image classification framework learn independent classifier for each category and employ ranking or threshold on the classification results, fail to explicitly exploit the label dependencies in an image.
-This paper first adopts RNNs to address this problem and combine with CNNs to learn a joint image-label embedding to characterize the semantic label dependency as well as the image-label relevance.
+Regular multi-label image classification frameworks learn independent classifiers for each category and employ ranking or threshold on the classification results, failing to explicitly exploit the label dependencies in an image.
+This paper first adopts RNNs to address this problem and combines with CNNs to learn a joint image-label embedding to characterize the semantic label dependency as well as the image-label relevance.
 As shown in Fig. \ref{DeepAlgorithms-CNNRNN}, the red and blue dots are the label and image embeddings, respectively.
 The image and recurrent neural output embeddings are summed and denoted with black dots.
 This mechanism could model the label co-occurrence dependencies in the joint embedding space by sequentially linking the label embeddings.
 It can compute the probability of a label based on the image embedding $I$ and output of recurrent neurons $x_t$, which can be formulated as:

-where $x_t = h(U^x_o o(t) + U^x_I I)$, $U^x_o$ and $U^x_I$ are the projection matrices for recurrent layer of output and image representation, respectively. $U_l$ is the label embedding matrix. $o(t)$ is the outputs of the recurrent layer at the time step t.
+where $x_t = h(U^x_o o(t) + U^x_I I)$, $U^x_o$ and $U^x_I$ are the projection matrices for a recurrent layer of output and image representation, respectively. $U_l$ is the label embedding matrix. $o(t)$ is the output of the recurrent layer at the time step t.

-For the inference of CNN-RNN model, they attempt to find the sequence of labels that maximize the priori probability:
+For the inference of the CNN-RNN model, they attempt to find the sequence of labels that maximize the prior probability:

-They adopt beam search algorithm \cite{reddy1977speechbeamsearch} for the top-ranked prediction path as their estimation result.
+They adopt the beam search algorithm \cite{reddy1977speechbeamsearch} for the top-ranked prediction path as their estimation result.
 The training of the CNN-RNN model can be achieved by cross-entropy loss function and back-propagation through time (BPTT) algorithm.

-The CNN-RNN model is very similar with deep models used in image caption task \cite{vinyals2015showandtell} \cite{Mathews_2018_CVPR}.
+The CNN-RNN model is very similar to deep models used in image caption task \cite{vinyals2015showandtell} \cite{Mathews_2018_CVPR}.
 They all take one image as input and output a series of words under the encoder-decoder framework.
-The main difference is that the caption model output one sentence and the CNN-RNN model generates attributes (but these attributes are also related with each other).
-Therefore, we can borrow some techniques from image caption community to help improve the performance of pedestrian attribute recognition.
+The main difference is that the caption model outputs one sentence and the CNN-RNN model generates attributes (but these attributes are also related to each other).
+Therefore, we can borrow some techniques from the image caption community to help improve the performance of pedestrian attribute recognition.